mikolasan/mikolasan.github.io/src/markdown/blog/graph-of-inbound-links.md

 ## Drawing

 Nevertheless for drawing we are going to use a JS library.
 There are so many of them, and I don't have any preference, so my choice it more or less random here.

-It's Cytoscape.
+It's goint to be **Cytoscape**.

 I check [their examples](https://github.com/cytoscape/cytoscape.js-popper/blob/master/demo.html) and from there I see how the result should be formatted on its way of recursive search